shafy/fugu-docs/docs/getting-started/tracking-an-event.md

 Event properties are additional data that you might want to save along with your events.
 When analyzing your data, you can use event properties to break down your data deeper.

 ### Constraints
 Event properties need to be formatted as `JSON` (or stringified JSON).
 The values are converted to `String` before being saved and currently only one level of nesting is allowed.
-For example, if you send an event propert like this:
+For example, if you send an event property like this:

 ```json
 // don't do this